Collegiate Recovery Center

 Components of Recovery

 If you would like to start a support meeting, we are more than willing to help.
-We can also connect you with community meetings including Alcoholics Anonymous (AA), Narcotics Anonymous (NA), Refuge Recovery, Sex and Love Addicts Anonymous (SLAA), Families Anonymous, and Adult Children of Alcoholics (ACOA).
+We can also connect you with community meetings including Alcoholics Anonymous (AA), Narcotics Anonymous (NA), Refuge Recovery, SMART Recovery, Sex and Love Addicts Anonymous (SLAA), Families Anonymous, and Adult Children of Alcoholics (ACOA).

 We believe that service is crucial to maintaining long-term, quality sobriety.
 Our members are active in various service projects and focus on giving back to the community around them.